 - Don’t go outside of your scope of qualification and expertise.
-It’s tempting to tack on things like barre and yoga, but unless you’ve specifically trained in those fields, stick to Pilates.
+It’s tempting to tack on things like barre and yoga, but stick to Pilates unless you’ve specifically trained in those fields.

-Pilates is an exciting way to enter the fitness market and a great complement to your existing fitness services.
+Pilates is an exciting way to enter the fitness market and complements your existing fitness services.

-The health benefits are second to none, especially when you consider the mental benefits.
+The health benefits are second to none, especially considering the mental benefits.

 Certifying as a Pilates instructor is essential, so make sure to grab the credentials that suit you.

 I hope this article has helped you gain clarity when it comes to working as a Pilates instructor.

 If you have any questions, make sure to leave a comment below, and I’ll get right to it.

 A Pilates instructor provides a balanced mind-body fitness practice based on the foundational nine principles of Pilates.

 How does Pilates Instructor job growth stack up to other jobs across the country?

 Pilates is in the same league as yoga when it comes to popularity and viability from a professional perspective.